narenderpanwar/certified-kubernetes-administrator-course-notes/docs/09-Networking/20-CoreDNS-in-Kubernetes.md

 - CoreDNS/KubeDNS watches the Kubernetes cluster for new pods or services and adds records for them in its database upon creation.

   ![DNS](../../images/kdns3.png)
 - When CoreDNS is deployed within a Kubernetes cluster, it automatically creates a service to make itself available to other components within the cluster.
-By default, this service is named KubeDNS.
+By default, this service is named kube-dns.
 - The IP address of the KubeDNS service is configured as the nameserver on each pods.
 This configuration is handled automatically by Kubernetes, eliminating the need for manual configuration.
 - Once the pods are configured with the right nameserver, you can now resolve other pod and services.
 You can access the web service using just web service or web-service.default or web-service.default.SVC or web-service.default.svc.cluster.local.